Roman Catholic Diocese of Saint Thomas of Mylapore

 Shrine of Saint Thomas in Meliapore, 18th century print.

 The Diocese of Saint Thomas of Mylapore, presently in Chennai, Tamil Nadu (Portuguese São Tomé de Meliapor; Latin Sancti Thomae de Meliapor), was a Latin Church ecclesiastical territory or diocese of the Catholic Church in India.
 It was a suffragan diocese in the ecclesiastical province of the Archdiocese of Goa, under the Portuguese patronage.
-It was founded at 1606 from the Roman Catholic Diocese of Cochin and abandoned at 1952.
+It was founded at 1606 from the Roman Catholic Diocese of Cochin, being extinct and merger with the diocese of Madras to became the Archdiocese of Madras and Mylapore in 1952.

 It was in Mylapore and derives its name from the site of its cathedral in which the Apostle St. Thomas was reportedly interred.